 - Your mental health.
 If you are anxious you may find it hard to get to sleep and/or stay asleep.
 Depression can also have a big effect on your sleep.
 Your GP can talk about treatment options.
 Part of this could be a referral to a psychologist for help.

 - Shiftwork.
 Is changing shifts confusing your body clock?
 It is best to be consistent with when you go to bed.
 This can be hard if you work shifts.
 How well you sleep and how much sleep you have can both suffer with shiftwork.
 See our information on shiftwork and/or the body clock.

 - Your breathing at night.
 Some people do not breathe normally at night.
 Often they are not aware of it, but their bed partner may notice that they move around the bed a lot at night, snore or even stop breathing for short periods of time.
 This will make their sleep lighter.
 It will be hard to stay asleep for a long time as well.
-These symptoms suggest obstructive sleep apnoea.
-If it seems like this could be the case, you should be sure to ask your doctor about it.
-It is important to treat sleep apnoea and there are very effective treatments available, e.g. CPAP, oral appliances.
+These symptoms suggest obstructive sleep apnea.
+If it seems like this could be the case, be sure to ask your doctor about it.
+It is important to treat sleep apnea and there are very effective treatments available, e.g. CPAP, oral appliances.

 - A sleep or neurological disorder.
 There are some sleep disorders with no link to breathing problems that can interfere with your night time sleep.
 This will make you sleepy in the daytime (see Common Sleep Disorders).
 The key neurological problem that makes you sleepy during the day is narcolepsy.

 - The fatigue of Chronic Fatigue Syndrome is not the same as sleepiness.
 See Chronic Fatigue Syndrome and Sleep for more information.

 If you have been struggling with feeling sleepy and cannot explain it then you should talk to a health professional.
 Together, you can try to work out why this may be.
 Tests may be a part of this.
 If it seems to be a sleep disorder, you may be referred to a sleep specialist.